-Notes for September 2021: Autumn is upon us and that means you'd better hurry to get blueberries and peaches; apples are already in full swing.
+Notes for October 2023: Summer is almost over and that means apples are here (see this new page for Apple Orchards in your area!), and except in northern areas, peaches and blueberries are finished.
 Some crops continue until frost, like raspberries, blackberries, figs, corn and tomatoes.
-Check your area's crop calendar (see this page) and call your local farms for seasonal specific updates.
+Check your area's specific crop calendar (see this page) and call your local farms for seasonal updates.

 Click one of these areas (or click on the map further down this page)